microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure3.md

 **Shake it up!**

 Go through your functions and move things around.
-Sometimes (A) should have the good outcome, but other times it should be the worst choice.
+Sometimes (A) should have a good outcome, but other times it should be the worst choice.

-💡 _The story can start to get confusing as you go.
+💡 _These stories might start to get confusing as you go.
 Try mapping it out on paper so you know exactly how many possibilities you want to create._